 The Discipline Committee consists of four Brokers and a Public Member and conducts hearings very similar to that of a court of law.
 Evidence is introduced during the hearing and testimony is given under oath in the presence of a court reporter.
 The Committee determines the facts and makes findings of innocence or guilt based on the evidence presented.
 In the event a broker is found guilty of misconduct, this Committee has the authority to reprimand, impose additional educational or financial reporting requirements, restrict, suspend, fines up to a maximum of $25,000 for an individual broker and $100,000 for brokerage firms, or revoke a registration.

-It is important to realize that in all complaint cases there is a presumption of innocence and RIBO is required to prove the alleged misconduct in accordance with the RIBO Act, Regulations and By-laws.
+It is important to realize that in all complaint cases there is a presumption of innocence and RIBO is required to prove the alleged misconduct in accordance with the RIB Act, Regulations and By-laws.
 To proceed with the submission of a complaint, click here.